-- 1. In the AM console, go to Realms > Realm Name > Services and select the User Self-Service service. - 2.
-Select the Forgotten Password tab. - 3.
-Enable Forgotten Username. - 4.
+- 1. Log in to the AM console as the administrator. - 2.
+Navigate to Realms > Realm Name > Services and select the User Self-Service service. - 3.
+Select the Forgotten Password tab. - 4.
+Enable Forgotten Username. - 5.
 Enable Captcha to turn on the Google reCAPTCHA plugin.
-Make sure you configured the plugin as described in "Configuring the Google reCAPTCHA Plugin". - 5.
+Make sure you configured the plugin as described in "Configuring the Google reCAPTCHA Plugin". - 6.
 Enable Security Questions to display security questions to the user during the forgotten password reset process.
-The user must have security questions defined in their profile, and must correctly answer the presented questions to be able to reset passwords. - 6.
-Enable Email Username for the user to receive the retrieved username by email. - 7.
-Enable Show Username for the user to see their retrieved username on the browser. - 8.
+The user must have security questions defined in their profile, and must correctly answer the presented questions to be able to reset passwords. - 7.
+Enable Email Username for the user to receive the retrieved username by email. - 8.
+Enable Show Username for the user to see their retrieved username on the browser. - 9.
 In the Token LifeTime field, enter an appropriate number of seconds for the token lifetime.
 If the token lifetime expires before the user resets their password, then the user will need to restart the forgotten password process over again.